 The God portrayed in the Bible is our Father in heaven who loves sinners, desires their salvation and longs for a personal relationship with them as His children and His friends.
-In His great love he sent Messiah Yeshua to die on the cross to become a redeeming sacrifice, to atone for them and to give them total salvation and eternal life.
+In His great love He sent Messiah Yeshua to die on the cross to become a redeeming sacrifice, to atone for them and to give them total salvation and eternal life.
 This salvation is a gift of grace given freely to all who believe in Yeshua.
-On the other hand, the God of Islam does not love sinners and demands humans to save themselves by total surrender to him, as slaves who obey his commandments perfectly.
-God of the Bible is faithful to His words and promises.
+On the other hand, the God of Islam does not love sinners and demands humans save themselves by total surrender to him, as slaves who obey his commandments perfectly.
+The God of the Bible is faithful to His words and promises.
 The God of Islam is arbitrary, doing as he pleases, and is not committed to his own words and promises.
 In the Messianic faith, God gives us security and confidence in our salvation – which is not dependent on us but only on the perfect work of the Messiah.
 In Islam, the believer has no confidence in his salvation, and even a good God-fearing Muslim might find himself in hell despite all his efforts, if God (according to his arbitrary sovereign will which can’t be disputed) so desires.
 In the Messianic faith, God treats the repentant with love and kindness.
 In Islam the fate of a man is determined from the outset by God and is unchangeable.

-Messianics believe in a God who created the world and set reasonable and logical laws to govern it.
+Messianic Jews believe in a God who created the world and set reasonable and logical laws to govern it.
 These laws are fixed, and man can examine nature and discover its secrets through logic and scientific research.
 Orthodox Islam, on the other hand, denies the principle of cause and effect (wherein a cause always produces the same result) and claims that God creates all anew every moment according to his will.
 According to this concept, nature is unpredictable, and therefore one mustn’t search for reasons as to why things happen in the universe using a logical process of thought.

 The true meaning of the name Allah

-In light of all this it is undoubtedly proper and fitting for Arabic-speaking Christians to use Allah as the name of God.
+In light of all this, it is undoubtedly proper and fitting for Arabic-speaking Christians to use Allah as the name of God.

 In John 14:6 Yeshua says: “I am the way, the truth and the life.
 No man comes to the Father but through me.”
-Since Muslims don’t accept Yeshua as the one and only way to God the Father, they don’t have free access (as we do) to the God they claim to worship.
+Since Muslims don’t accept Yeshua as the one and only way to God the Father, they don’t have free access (as we do) to the creator God they claim to worship.
 Muslim comprehension of God is a distortion of the biblical truth.
-We, as believers, must share with them the good news of the love of God and his full redemption in Messiah Yeshua.
+We, as believers, must share with them the good news of the love of God and His full redemption in Messiah Yeshua.